 Yes.
-If you are involved in an at fault accident you could see your insurance rates increase in Ontario.
-However, if you share less than 25% of fault in causing the accident, you will not likely see an increase in your rates if you have a clean driving record.
+If you are involved in an at fault accident you could see your insurance increase.
+However, if you share less than 25% of fault in causing the accident, you will not likely see an increase if you have a clean driving record.

 Will My Insurance Increase If I Am Not At Fault ?

-If you get into a non-fault accident and are found to not be the cause of the crash, your insurance rates will not likely increase.
-It is a common car insurance myth that your rates will automatically increase if you file a car insurance claim.
-A not at fault accident will have little impact on your rates.
+If you get into a non-fault accident and are found to not be the cause of the crash, your insurance will not likely increase.
+It is a common myth that your insurance will automatically increase if you file a claim.

-What Happens If I Get Into A Minor At Fault Accident In Ontario?
+What Happens If I Get Into A Minor At Fault Accident?

-As of June 1, 2016, insurance companies cannot increase your insurance rates for your first minor at fault accident within a three year period.
+As of June 1, 2016, insurer cannot increase your insurance costs for your first minor at fault accident within a three year period.
 There are certain criteria that must be met.